Release 0.29: Angular and Marko, MySQL, WebSockets and Server-sent events

 MySQL database support

 This release introduces support for MySQL using the mysql2 driver.
 The MySQL driver supports all of Primate's ORM operations as well as transactions and connection pools.
-In addition to installing the mysql2 package, this driver requires running a MySQL server either locally or remotely.
+This module requires running a MySQL server either locally or remotely.
 Visit the MySQL website or consult your operating system's manuals on how to install and run a server.

 Install